 Efficient Gas Separation

 Elementar has invented the patented direct Temperature Programmed Desorption (direct TPD) technology.
-It is a high performance gas separation method which combines the simplicity of gas-chromatographic separation with the advantages of gas-specific adsorption.
-This results in a unique chromatographic technique with best limit of accuracy and detection for CHNS+O analysis in the industry and an extraordinary dynamic measurement range.
+It is a high-performance gas separation method that combines the simplicity of gas-chromatographic separation with the advantages of gas-specific adsorption.
+This results in a unique chromatographic technique with the best limit of accuracy and detection for CHNS+O analysis in the industry and an extraordinary dynamic measurement range.

-Figure 1 shows a schematic setup of an elemental analyzer equipped with the direct TPD technology.
-The direct TPD technology utilizes a high capacity trapping column that selectively adsorbs SO2 CO2, and H2O.
+Figure 1 shows a schematic setup of an elemental analyzer equipped with direct TPD technology.
+Direct TPD technology utilizes a high capacity trapping column that selectively adsorbs SO2, CO2, and H2O.
 N2 reaches the thermal conductivity detector first and is not adsorbed (Figure 2a).
 The peak is identified and the software recognizes the return to baseline as the start signal for the identification of the next species of gas.

 The direct TPD adsorption column is signaled to heat up to the first out of three temperature ramps, releasing the CO2 at a set temperature which is high enough to desorb all CO2, but low enough to still keep the combustion gases that remain (Figure 2b).
 In the same way, the direct TPD column consecutively releases H2O and lastly SO2 when the second and third temperature ramps are prompted (Figure 2c and 2d).

 Figure 1.
 Functional scheme of UNICUBE.